tesujimath/beancount-lima/README.md

 ## Plugins

 Lima does not support externally provided plugins.
-The intention is that all desired behaviour may be implemented by the end user in Steel Scheme.
+The intention is that all desired behaviour may be implemented by the end user in Clojure.
+It remains to be seen whether auto-loading of Clojure plugins will be a useful feature.

 That said, there are a handful of internal plugins, as follows.